sumodgeorge/google-cloud-eclipse/README.md

 The Eclipse version used for the target platform is affected by the `eclipse.target` property, described below.

-You must regenerate the target platform and reconfigure the IDE's target platform whenever dependencies are updated.
+You must regenerate the target platform and reload the IDE's target platform whenever dependencies are updated.

 ### Steps to import into the Eclipse IDE